DBrandvold/CS455-project-dot-connect-/README.md

           />
       </View>
   ```
- For the FlatList in the first part we have the numColumns and its set to 9 so after nine objects are called it will move the next objects down a row, the key extractor gets the id numbers from the gridand the data gets the grid variables and then the renderItem calls the renderGrid function i made and sends the object in the array that its on so if its the first object the id would be 0 and once the renderGrid function is done the flatlist moves on to the next object in the grid.
-So for the RenderGrid function it ta1kes the item that sent through and compares its num & flase value from the grid and using if statements the function chec1ks and decides what to return.
-So if the num = 2 and bool = false the function would return a button if the bool was true it would return an img of a horizontal line thesame thing happens if the num = 3 but if true the img is a vertical line.
-If num = 1 it returns an image of a dot. and last is if the num = 5, if num = 5 and the bool is false it returns a text with nothing if its true the return is a text with the items char value. and all of these objects being returned have a width and hiegth of 25 to keep everything in place and alined correctly.Ex:
+For the FlatList, I have the numColumns and it’s set to 9, so after nine objects are called it will move the next objects down a row.
+The key extractor gets the id numbers from the grid and the data gets the grid variables.
+Then the renderItem calls the renderGrid function I made and sends the object in the array that it’s on.
+So, if it’s the first object the id would be 0 and once the renderGrid function is done the flatlist moves on to the next object in the grid.

+For the RenderGrid function, it takes the item sent and compares its num & bool value from the grid and using if statements the function checks and decides what to return.
+So if the num = 2 and bool = false, the function would return a button.
+If the bool was true, it would return an image of a horizontal line.
+The same thing happens if the num = 3, but if true the image is a vertical line.
+If num = 1, it returns an image of a dot.
+Last, if the num = 5.
+If num = 5 and the bool is false, it returns a text with nothing.
+If it’s true, the return is a text with the item’s char value.
+All of these objects being returned have a width and height of 25 to keep everything in place and aligned correctly.
+Example:
  ```
    const renderGrid = ({item}) => {
           // if item.num = 2 and boolean is false create button if true create horizontal line image